mojidev7/discount-service/README.md

 get some discounts based on products or categories

 ## Structure
-in this service there are three tables:
+in this service there are three tables

 ![tables](/tables.png)

 ## Simplifcation